-The high school's Discovery program was the first to implement and measure the effects of the integrated coaching and curriculum on skill building and student well-being.
-The impact was measured by the Robin Connection Diagnostic Assessment, which assesses the degree to which students feel connected to others within their social and home environments and provides valuable insights into the growth of the community's collective feeling of connection and belonging.
+This high school's Discovery Program was the first to implement and measure the effects of student coaching on social and emotional skills.
+The impact was measured by the Connectedness Survey, which assesses the degree to which students feel connected to others within their social and home environments and provides valuable insights into the growth of the community's collective feeling of connection and belonging.

-Increased levels of connectedness lead to lower psychological stress, including anxiety and loneliness' and are the foundation of the Robin effort to include human interaction with coaches" at the intersection of social-emotional learning and mental well-being.
+Increased levels of connectedness lead to lower psychological stress, including anxiety and lonelinessi and are the foundation of the Robin effort to include human interaction with coachesii at the intersection of social-emotional learning and student mental wellness.

 Results showed 25% increases in connectedness scores, with the largest gains among students who had initially scored the lowest.
-Results from the 9th-grade students showed a significant increase in overall connection and well-being in relation to themselves, their families, their school, and their peers.
+Connectedness Survey results from the 9th-grade students showed a significant increase in overall connection and well-being in relation to themselves, their families, their school, and their peers.

-Overall quantitative results rose from 4.94 (areas for targeted improvement) to 5.45 (areas of strength) overall on a scale of 7.III
+Overall quantitative results rose from 4.94 (areas for targeted improvement) to 5.45 (areas of strength) overall on a scale of 7.iii

 Discovery Program for 9th Graders Pre-Program Post-Program Number of student responses 156 100 Average Connection Score 4.94 5.45 Students scoring above a 5 44.23% 64.96% Students who were likely or very likely to use the skills taught N/A 83% Response to the statement "At my school, people care for one another."
 5.06 5.91 Response to the statement "I feel a sense of community at my school."
-5.28 6.10 l learned how to stay motivated and resilient when facing difficult situations.
+5.28 6.10